 A fully equipped film and video recording studio with a green screen room and video editing facilities.
 Use by many curriculum areas to enhance teaching and learning this facility is supported by our Technical Director who delivers training and instruction in its use to both students and staff.

-All students in Key Stage 3 (Years 7 and 8) have Drama, Dance, Music and Art as on their curriculum timetable and study each for one hour a week.
+All students in Key Stage 3 (Years 7 and 8) study Drama, Dance, Music and Art for one hour a week.
 Teaching and Learning varies in each subject area but full schemes of work and assessment procedures are continually revised to ensure that all students are offered the best possible opportunity to achieve their full potential.

-Courses are offered at GCSE level in all Arts subjects along with BTEC Performing Arts, Dance Leaders and Photography.
-There are two qualified Arts Awards Assessors in the Department and Silver Arts Awards are offered to Year 9 as a one year foundation course to GCSE and Bronze to many other students as part of their cross-curricular or extended day activities.
-Curriculum attainment in the Arts is extremely high and a large percentage of the College student population opt for at least one Performing or Fine Arts subject in Key Stage 4.
+Courses are offered at GCSE level in all Arts subjects along with BTEC Tech Performing Arts, Dance, Actingn Production.
+Curriculum attainment in the Arts is extremely high and a large percentage of the College student population opt for at least one Performing Arts subject in Key Stage 4.

 The Specialist Intake is a group of students who gain entry to the College through an audition process and by proving previous commitment to the arts or a particular skill in an art form.
 They are offered a bespoke programme of arts training during their time at Bishop Perowne, including individual music and voice tuition, designed to further develop their particular skills or interest in the arts.
 In return the students make a commitment to be fully involved in Arts College activities and to support the development of others.

 To find out more about our specialist places and how to apply, you can read more here.